isaacpitwa/gathergram/README.md

 ```

 The tests include unit and integration tests for various components, ensuring that the landing page, authentication flows, and error handling work correctly.

-## Demo Video

-A walkthrough of the app is available in the demo video: [Demo Video Link](https://www.loom.com/share/ead9b61b05a546a3b0969c829844cad1?sid=5ef910bf-2613-49fc-989e-177e078dad33)

-## Hosted Application

-The live version of the application is hosted on Vercel and can be accessed via this link: [GatherGram Live](#)

 ## License